AMolina80/herring_snapshotESP/README.md

 ### 01_inputs

-Indicator time series from working group members Monthly NAO data
+Indicator time series from working group members Haddock predation index
+  Optimal Duration
+Monthly NAO data
 Shapefiles
+Socioeconomic/Commercial data

 ### 02_intermediates

-Plots for the snapshot
+Updated indicator time series data...only duration was updated at this time

 ### 03_outputs

-Describe your final data products
+Combined CSV of all data used in the snapshot

 ### 04_scripts

-Scripts to update indicator time series and create plots for the snapshot Function script for the plotting
+There are individual scripts to create the various indicators....don't use those Use the script called "" to create and save plots and indicator time series Function script for the plotting - use plt_herring_function

 ### 05_images